-Jeff is a science fiction and fantasy writer from the Maryland who has produced a great many stories, and even managed to get some published.
-His work appears in Escape Pod, Daily Science Fiction, Andromeda Spaceways magazine, and the upcoming Common Bonds Anthology of speculative aromantic fiction.
+Jeff is a science fiction and fantasy writer from the foggy coast of Maine whose work has appeared in Clarkesworld, Escape Pod, Daily Science Fiction, Apparition Literary Magazine, Andromeda Spaceways magazine, and GigaNotoSaurus.

 About Trollbreath: Trollbreath started as a creative endeavor wrapped around the design of DnD supplements, mostly character sheets and game modules.
-At the time – the late 1980’s – I was heavily involved with an RPG group and wanted to replace some of the documents provided by the company for players to use.
+I wanted to replace some of the documents provided by the company for players to use.
 Trollbreath became the fictional name of the character who was doing the design work, a depressed troll artist with severe halitosis.
 Over the years it’s served as a place for my creative outlets, whether blogging, game design, or writing and I keep paying for the domain name out of sheer cussedness.

 Reviews: Like anyone, I have opinions about the media I consume.
 I believe, though, that my reviews should never focus entirely on negatives.
 Even if I didn’t engage with something, I can always find aspects of it I enjoyed.
 Thus, I’ll never be a “great” reviewer because I’ll never be unduly mean about the work others have produced.
 What a miserable way to live your life, confusing valid critique with publicly insulting another person’s creative endeavors to build up your own career.
 Not my style.